ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/what-is-a-document-store.dotnet.markdown

 * Caching is built in.
 All requests to the server(s) and their responses are cached within the Document Store.

-* Only a single instance of the Document Store should be created per lifetime of your application ([Singleton Pattern](https://csharpindepth.com/articles/Singleton)).
+* A single instance of the Document Store ([Singleton Pattern](https://csharpindepth.com/articles/Singleton)) should be created per cluster per the lifetime of your application.

 * The Docment Store is thread safe - implemented in a thread safe manner.